South Lake Tahoe in November

-November is arguably one of the most beautiful months around Lake Tahoe, November has to be at the top of the list.
-It’s when the autumnal tapestry is disappearing and the highest reaches of the mountains surrounding the lake begin to frost over from the first snows.
-It’s a time for four-season fun.
-Here are some great activities and things to do in Lake Tahoe in November that are sure to keep you coming back for more.
+When it comes to the most beautiful months around Lake Tahoe, November has to be at the top of the list.
+It’s when the autumnal tapestry is slowly disappearing and the highest reaches of the mountains that surround the lake begin to frost over from the first snows.
+November is a time for all-season fun.
+Check out these great things to do in Lake Tahoe in November that are sure to keep you coming back for more.

-For those wondering what to do in Lake Tahoe in November who are looking for a bit less adventure but still want to capture the essence of Lake Tahoe, a dinner cruise aboard the M.S.
+For those wondering what to do in Lake Tahoe in November who are looking for a bit less adventure, but still want to capture the essence of Lake Tahoe, a dinner cruise aboard the M.S.
 Dixie II is a must.
 As the paddle wheeler glides out of Zephyr Cove, you’ll be exposed to some of the best views of the region.
-The 500 person vessel is climate controlled for heating so even on the chilliest evening, you’ll be cozy too.
-The Dinner Cruise is complete with famous Tahoe sunsets, breathtaking views, local cuisine, and live music.
+The legendary vessel is climate controlled so even on the chilliest evening, you’ll be cozy.
+The Dinner Cruise is paired perfectly with famous Tahoe sunsets, breathtaking views, local cuisine, and live music.

-As you can see, Tahoe South offers a wide array of things you can do in November.
+There are a wide array of things to do in Lake Tahoe in November.
 With the holiday season fast approaching, use this time to relax and rest up.
 We guarantee you’ll go home more energized and ready to take on the world, or at the very least have a few good stories to tell.